bootdotdev/curriculum/README.md

 # Boot.dev's Backend Developer Learning Path

-⭐ Hit the project with a star if you find it useful! ⭐
+⭐ Hit the project with a star if you find it useful! ⭐ (Enjoy)

 This is a living roadmap for [Boot.dev's free-to-audit computer science program for backend developers.](https://boot.dev)